nicferrier/nics-json-parser/README.md

 JSON object types, which are key: value sets are `ObjectValue` types which have the following methods:

+* `getKey(key)` given a key in the map returns the token representation of the key; the token representation has the line and column proeprties on it

 * `get(key)` given a key in the map, returns the representation of the value